yehia67/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

-# Recover IOTA tokens from a swept address
+# Recover IOTA tokens from a spent address

-**Sometimes users deposit IOTA tokens into [spent addresses](root://getting-started/0.1/basics/addresses.md#spent-addresses) that have already been swept.
+**Sometimes users deposit IOTA tokens into [spent addresses](root://getting-started/0.1/basics/addresses.md#spent-addresses) that have already been included in a [sweep](../concepts/sweeps.md).
 In this case, the address is at risk of an attacker trying to brute force its signature to steal its tokens.
-To recover the tokens from the swept address, you can try to transfer them to a new address before a potential attacker can.
+To recover the tokens from the spent address, you can try to transfer them to a new address before a potential attacker can.
 Doing so exposes more of the address's private key, but this is inevitable to transfer the IOTA tokens to a safe address.**

 In this guide, we use the `signBundle()` gRPC method to recover IOTA tokens from a spent address.
 This method is useful for creating a custom bundle that deposits any amount of the spent address's total balance into one or more output addresses.